Why do we need science in the first place? This is the first

-Why do we need science in the first place?
-This is the first question we should ask in ascertaining a philosophy of science.
+question we should ask in ascertaining a philosophy of science.
 The answer is already familiar to us.
-We need science because we have explanations about how the world works and we know many of them are wrong.
+We need science because we have explanations about how the

+to explain the world.
 Deutsch writes about the scientific revolution being born out of a time where dogmatic, weak explanations gave way to critical search for strong, hard to vary explanations.

 What does 'hard/easy to vary' mean?